- What Are Publishers Clearing House Fake Checks?

 This will not only result in you losing out on the money you supposedly won but potentially paying penalties for cashing a bad check.
 And the scammer will walk away with whatever funds you sent them, free of charge.

-How to Beat and Avoid This Scam
+How to Beat This Scam

 The simplest way to beat this scam is not cashing Publishers Clearing House fraud checks or sending money to receive a PCH prize.